 Flow Cytometry Tools

 The Flow Cytometry Facility administers the UTSW site license for FlowJo analysis software, which allows us to offer a heavily discounted version of the software for our users.
-To participate in this program, you must be affiliated with UT Southwestern and be able to provide a valid account number for this license for billing.
+To participate in this program, you must have a CRI PPMS account, be affiliated with UT Southwestern and be able to provide a valid account number for this license for billing.
 To obtain a serial number for your computer complete this form and email it to firstname.lastname@example.org.

 Our flow cytometry experts are available to help analyze data but you can also find videos and tutorials with demo data on the FlowJo website.